The Big Storylines To Follow During Celtics-Nets First-Round Playoff Series

 Boston won’t rush him back, but he is a game-changer in the paint on both ends of the floor.
 Al Horford and Daniel Theis should be able to hold down the fort in his absence, especially with a little extra motivation courtesy of Bruce Brown on Tuesday night, but having Williams in the fold would make life much easier — and more exciting — for the Celtics.

 Then there is Ben Simmons, who landed in Brooklyn as the main piece of the Harden trade, but has yet to suit up for the Nets.
 There are rumblings that he may be back sometime between Games 4 and 6 after nursing a herniated disc for the last few months, but that would be his first action in nearly a year.
 Debuting with a new team in a playoff series against a team like the Celtics is not the most ideal scenario for any player, so we’ll see if that happens.
-Simmons is a special defensive player, but is tossing him out to defend a guy like Tatum after such a long layoff really putting him in the best situation to succeed?MORE NEWS: Robert Williams Still Has Long Way To Go, But Celtics Not Completely Ruling Out Potential Return Vs. Nets
+Simmons is a special defensive player, but is tossing him out to defend a guy like Tatum after such a long layoff really putting him in the best situation to succeed?MORE NEWS: Jaylen Brown Ready For A Matchup For The Ages Against Nets

 The Celtics aren’t really banking on him making an appearance this series.
 Asked Wednesday how much prep work they’re putting in for Simmons, Udoka said “none yet.”